Skip to main content

 To be prepared for this course, we recommend that you have:

-• The ability to swim 50 metres and stay afloat for 5 minutes without a life jacket and in work attire
+• the ability to swim 50 metres and stay afloat for 5 minutes without a life jacket and while wearing work attire

-• The ability to perform basic trigonometry at Year 10 level maths or equivalent
+• the ability to perform basic trigonometry at Year 10 level or equivalent

-• The ability to supply or use your existing Personal Protective Equipment like safety shoes and protective clothing
+• the ability to supply or use your own personal protective equipment (PPE), such as safety shoes and protective clothing

-• The ability to supply navigation and plotting equipment like a scientific calculator, parallel rulers, compasses and dividers
+• the ability to supply navigation and plotting equipment, such as a scientific calculator, parallel rulers, compasses and dividers.

 Career pathways

-Our graduates go onto roles like: master or chief mate on ships less than 500 gross tonnage in any operating area, watchkeeper deck officer on ships of any gross tonnage in any operating area, master and chief mate on ships less than 3000 gross tonnage in near coastal waters and able seafarer - on deck.
+Our graduates go onto roles like: master or chief mate on ships less than 500 gross tonnage in any operating area, watchkeeper deck officer on ships of any gross tonnage in any operating area, master or chief mate on ships less than 3000 gross tonnage in near coastal waters and able seafarer (deck).

 Licensing

 To work as a master on commercial vessels up to 500 gross tonnage, you need to attain the AMSA Certificate of Competency.
-To be eligible for this license, you need to meet the following requirements: be at least 16 years old; hold either a Master less than 35 metres near coastal or Mate less than 80 metres near coastal Certificate of Competency; meet medical, eyesight, sea service and course requirements as indicated on the AMSA website and successfully complete the Diploma of Maritime Operations (Master less than 500 GT).
-Please see the AMSA website for further information.
+To be eligible for this license, you need to: - be at least 16 years old - hold either a master less than 35 metres near coastal or mate less than 80 metres near coastal certificate of competency - meet medical, eyesight, sea service and course requirements as indicated on the AMSA website - successfully complete the Diploma of Maritime Operations (Master less than 500 GT).
+Visit the AMSA website for more information.

 Study pathways